-Hurricane Douglas within ‘razor thin’ distance of Hawaii
+Hawaiian Islands avoid direct hit from Hurricane Douglas

 Hawaiian Airlines canceled all Sunday flights between Hawaii and the U.S. mainland and also between the islands.

-Rainfall was expected to be between 5 to 15 inches (13 to 38 centimeters).

-Oahu and Kauai were all under a hurricane warning.
-A warning for Maui and a hurricane watch for the Big Island were canceled.
+A tropical storm warning was in effect for Portions of the Papahanaumokuakea Marine National Monument from Nihoa to French Frigate Shoals to Maro Reef.

-AP journalists Caleb Jones in Honolulu, Mark Thiessen in Anchorage, Alaska, Brian P.D.
+Associated Press journalists Caleb Jones in Honolulu, Mark Thiessen in Anchorage, Alaska, Brian P.D.
 Hannon in Phoenix, and Julie Walker in New York contributed to this report.